scnapoleon/Governing-Documents/General-Bylaws.md

 #### II.
 Removal from Office

 A. If any Senator or Cabinet member or Executive Committee member is not fulfilling his/her duties appropriately, the Executive
 Committee will convene the Ethics Committee to review the Senator or Cabinet member.
-The Senator or Cabinet member under review will meet with the Ethics Committee to offer a statement in their defense.
+The Senator, Executive Commitee member, or Cabinet member under review will meet with the Ethics Committee to offer a statement in their defense.
 The Ethics Committee will then deliberate and make a unanimous decision to remove the member from their position and this decision is final

 B. If any Student Government member is removed from office, the Executive Committee shall nominate a replacement, which shall be